 Following your interview, we would welcome any useful feedback you think it would be useful for us and other students to know.

-Note: The interviewer will also be checking your ability to converse well in English, if there is any issue with hearing them clearly eg. via the video link, you should ensure that you raise this so that they are aware that it is a technical issue not one of comprehension.
+Note: During the Tier 4 Credibility Interviews, the interviewer will also be checking your ability to converse well in English, if there is an issue with hearing them clearly e.g. via the video link, you should ensure that you raise this so that they are aware that it is a technical issue not one of comprehension.

 Still, Have Any Questions on Mind?